Liquibit/LiQuiBit/docs/_docs/DASH7_evaluation_kit/The-IOWAY-gateway.md

 ## Capabilities

-The IOWAY PCB contains three elements.
-A serial-to-USB converter, an ESP32 and a microcontroller package with an integrated radio chip.
+The IOWAY PCB contains two elements.
+A minimal Link7 and an [Olimex ESP32-PoE](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE/open-source-hardware).

+The Link7 provides us with DASH7 communication.
+An external antenna should be attached to the SMA connector and all received data will be forwarded to the next module.

+The Olimex ESP32-PoE is connected to this Link7 and takes care of the internet connection through Wi-Fi or ethernet.
+This board is programmable without any interaction and provides Power over Ethernet capabilities to the entire setup.
+It is a proven, open-source hardware design

 The serial-to-USB converter allows us to easily reprogram the other two chips.
 It also allows us to view logs from either microcontroller during development.